Site Overlay

 Address potential roadblocks: Help clients anticipate and strategize through barriers and challenges that may prevent them from reaching their goals.

-Educate on healthy habits: Teach clients about topics like balanced nutrition, stress management techniques, physical activity, and sleep hygiene.
+Educate clients on healthy habits: teach them about balanced nutrition, stress management techniques, physical activity, and sleep hygiene.

-Empower clients: Act as a facilitator, rather than an expert telling clients what to do, helping them take ownership of their own well-being.
+Empower clients: Act as a facilitator rather than an expert, guiding them rather than telling them what to do, helping them take ownership of their well-being.